CDCgov/PyRenew/model/docs/getting-started.md

 The `Model` metaclass provides basic functionality for estimating and simulation.
 Like `RandomVariable`, the `Model` metaclass has a `sample()` method that defines the model structure.
-Ultimately, models can be nested (or inherited,) providing a straightforward way to add layers of complexity.
+Ultimately, models can be nested (or inherited), providing a straightforward way to add layers of complexity.

 ## ‘Hello world’ model